 2. Tokyo Disneyland

 As always, Disneyland and Tokyo Disneyland are so close in my book.
 Tokyo wins out here thanks to the new Beauty and the Beast attraction and mini-land as well as the presence of a nighttime parade.
-This year, the park will debut a new daytime parade for the TDL’s 40th anniversary.
+This year, the park has debuted a new daytime parade for the TDL’s 40th anniversary.
 The resort swaps out daytime parades every five years, which is ten times shorter than the amount of time Main Street Electrical Parade has been around.
 Not totally a fair comparison but it speaks to the quality of Tokyo Disney Resort.
 Tokyo Disneyland plays the hits from Magic Kingdom and Disneyland while adding it’s own style.

 1. Tokyo DisneySea

 The most beautiful theme park in the world can’t be topped anytime soon in its current iteration.
-Factor in that the park is adding a massive expansion including 4 rides, 3 restaurants and plenty more, well it seems like Tokyo DisneySea may never relinquish the top spot.
+Factor in that the park is adding a massive expansion that includes 4 rides, 3 restaurants and plenty more, it seems like Tokyo DisneySea may never relinquish the top spot.
 As for what’s already there, it’s a perfect combination of story driven attractions, beautiful sightlines and interesting architecture.
 The park’s beauty is unmatched and the dining scene is great, as well.
 I’m looking forward to walking its streets again soon!

 What do you think of our Disney Park Power Rankings?
 Let us know in the comments!
 Planning a trip to a Disney Park?
 Check out all of our Planning Guides to help you along the way.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!